rundel/parsermd/cran-comments.md

 ## Test environments
-* local R installation - R 4.0.5, MacOS 11.3
+* local R installation - R 4.1.0, MacOS 11.4
 * R CMD check via GitHub actions:
   * windows-latest (release)
   * macOS-latest (release)
   * ubuntu-20.04 (release)
   * ubunut-20.04 (devel)

+## Description

+This submission is to resolve the issue with the package failing its check under strict Latin-1* locales.

 ## R CMD check results

-There are no ERRORs or WARNINGs.
+There are no NOTEs, ERRORs, or WARNINGs.

-There was 1 NOTE:

-* This is a new release.

 ## Downstream dependencies

 There are no current downstream dependencies on CRAN.

-## Resubmission

-As suggested all functions' documentation has been revised to include \value information for the returned object.